Poststreptococcal glomerulonephritis (PSGN)

-PSGN is diagnosed based on your child's signs and symptoms and lab tests.
+Your child’s doctor will make a PSGN diagnosis based on your child's signs, symptoms, and lab tests.
 Your doctor will check your child's wee for protein and blood.
 Your child will also get a blood test to check kidney function, signs of a recent streptococcal infection and the effect of the infection on the immune system.
 The doctor may also check for other things in the blood to rule out other conditions and different causes of glomerulonephritis.

-PSGN gets better on its own, so treatment is based around relieving symptoms and trying to prevent complications.
-Your child may need to be on restricted fluid and salt intake.
+PSGN gets better on its own, so treatment focuses on relieving symptoms and trying to prevent complications.
+Your child will need a restricted salt intake and they may need to restrict the amount of fluid they take.
 They may need medicine to bring their blood pressure down, or medicine to encourage the kidneys to get rid of salt and water.
 The doctor will usually give your child antibiotics to treat any streptococcus bacteria left in their body.

 Most children make a complete recovery.
 However, for a small number of children the disease will continue and for an even smaller number of children the disease may get worse.
 The main things your doctor will look out for are:

 - prolonged loss of protein in the urine (proteinuria) which may not cause obvious symptoms